 Self-care measures — In addition to antiviral medications, local treatments may be used to relieve the pain of a herpes outbreak.
-Sitting in a few inches of cool water (called a sitz bath) can temporarily decrease ulcer pain.
-This can be done in a bathtub or a specially designed sitz bath, available at most pharmacies without a prescription.
+Sitting in a few inches of warm water can temporarily relieve ulcer pain.
+This can be done in a bathtub or a specially designed "sitz bath," available at most pharmacies without a prescription.

 Women who are having trouble urinating may find it helpful to urinate in the sitz bath or at the end of a warm bath.
 Soaps and bubble baths should be avoided.
 It is important to keep the genital area clean and dry, and to avoid tight or irritating underwear and clothing.

-Acetaminophen (Tylenol®) or ibuprofen (Advil®) may also help relieve the pain of genital ulcers.
+Acetaminophen (sample brand name: Tylenol) or ibuprofen (sample brand names: Advil, Motrin) may also help relieve the pain of genital ulcers.
 Over-the-counter creams and ointments are generally not recommended.